 What amount will I need to bring when we have our in-person meeting?
 How can I pay that amount?

-This may just be their bill, but if you need a larger down payment, extra funds for variances, or other unforeseen items, it’s a good question to ask.
+This may be their bill, but if you need a larger down payment (find out with this down payment calculator) extra funds for variances or other unforeseen items, it’s a good question to ask.

-Don’t leave these amounts to chance – you should know how much money you need to have with you when you go to see your lawyer.
+Don’t leave these amounts to chance – you should know how much money you need to have with you when you see your lawyer.